sparors/laravel-ussd/readme.md

 }
 ```

 Due to some limitation with PHP 8.0, you can not pass class instance to attributes.
-So to other come this limitation, you can pass an array with the full class path as the first element and the rest should be argument required. eg.
+So to overcome this limitation, you can pass an array with the full class path as the first element and the rest should be argument required. eg.

 ``` php
 <?php